About the Center

-The Center will be an official ASPIRE site, providing mentoring and resources to students and parents facing the daunting task of applying to colleges, looking at trade schools and setting their path for post graduation.
+The center provides mentoring and resources to students and parents facing the daunting task of applying to colleges, looking at trade schools and setting their path for post graduation.

 “Manage yourself before you lead others.”